brianference/youtube-intel-scan/NETLIFY_PROXY_SETUP.md

 5. Netlify will auto-detect the `netlify.toml` configuration
 6. Click "Deploy site"

-### 2. Get Your Edge Function URL
+### 2. Get Your Function URL

-After deployment, your Edge Function will be available at:
+After deployment, your Netlify Function will be available at:
 ```
 https://YOUR-NETLIFY-SITE.netlify.app/api/transcript-proxy
 ```